codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-windows-issues.md

 Scripts fail when using `base64` encoded variables or use incorrect values.

 ###### Solution
 Encoded variables need to be decoded back into their original form before they can be used.
-For example, to decoda a variable `$VAR1` and save the result as variable `PATH`, use the following script:
+For example, to decode a variable `$VAR1` and save the result as variable `PATH`, use the following script:

 {{< highlight powershell "style=paraiso-dark">}}
 [Text.Encoding]::UTF8.GetString([Convert]::FromBase64String("$env:VAR1")) | Out-File -FilePath $env:PATH